irdx/k8s-atlantico/README.md

 ### Deploy a hello, world app
 The `pod.yaml` file uses a publicly available hello-world image from Docker Hub.
-Note the hello-world service's type is ClusterIP, because this service will be proxied by Ingress.
+Note the hello-world service's type is `ClusterIP`, because this service will be proxied by Ingress.
 The hello-world doesn't need public access directly to it.

-1. Create the hello-world resource by running the follow command:"
+1. Create the hello-world resource by running the follow command:
 ```
 $ kubectl create -f pod.yaml
 ```